Will the Parthenon marbles ever return to Greece?

 The British Museum has suggested a sharing agreement, but not full repatriation.
 The museum maintains that the sculptures were acquired legally and for the sake of preservation.
 In a statement by the trustees of the British Museum, the Parthenon sculptures are a “vital element” in the museum’s “interconnected world collection” and “part of the world’s shared heritage”.

 Greek Prime Minister Kyriakos Mitsotakis said in an interview this month with The Sunday Times that his country will once again ask for the return of the Parthenon marbles during an official visit later this year.
-Following his comments, UK Prime Minister Liz Truss said she did not support the idea of the marbles’ return to Athens.
+Shortly after his comments, then-UK Prime Minister Liz Truss said she did not support the idea of the marbles’ return to Athens.

 In this episode of The Stream, we’ll discuss the latest in the long-standing controversy over the Parthenon marbles.